MohsinR11/Sales/README.md

 ⚙️ Setup Instructions
+Follow these steps to set up the project locally:

-Clone the Repository:
+Clone the Repository
 git clone https://github.com/your-username/ai-powered-portfolio-project.git

-Install Dependencies:Ensure you have Python 3.12+ installed.
-Install the required libraries using:
+Install DependenciesEnsure you have Python 3.12+ installed.
+Install the required libraries:
 pip install pandas numpy seaborn matplotlib jupyter

-Launch Jupyter Notebook:Navigate to the project directory and start Jupyter Notebook:
+Launch Jupyter NotebookNavigate to the project directory and start Jupyter Notebook:
+cd ai-powered-portfolio-project
 jupyter notebook

-Open the Notebook:Open AI-powered portfolio project.ipynb in your browser to explore the analysis.
+Open the NotebookIn your browser, open AI-powered portfolio project.ipynb to explore the analysis.

 🚀 Usage

-Run the Notebook:Execute the cells in AI-powered portfolio project.ipynb sequentially to:
+Run the NotebookExecute the cells in AI-powered portfolio project.ipynb sequentially to:

 Load and preprocess the sales dataset.
 Perform feature engineering.
 Generate visualizations.

-Explore the Visualizations:Check the scatter plot under Univariate Analysis to understand the relationship between Quantity and Profit.
+Explore VisualizationsCheck the scatter plot in the Univariate Analysis section to understand the relationship between Quantity and Profit.

-Modify the Analysis:Feel free to tweak the code to explore other metrics or create new visualizations!
+Customize the AnalysisModify the code to explore other metrics or create additional visualizations as needed.

 🎨 Visualizations
 Quantity vs Profit Scatter Plot
-The notebook includes a scatter plot visualizing the relationship between Quantity and Profit:
+The notebook includes a scatter plot showing the relationship between Quantity and Profit:

 X-Axis: Quantity sold (1 to 9).
 Y-Axis: Profit earned ($9.37 to $458.08).
-Observation: The plot helps identify patterns, such as whether higher quantities sold correlate with higher profits.
+Observation: Identifies whether higher quantities sold correlate with higher profits.

 Adding a Screenshot
-To add a screenshot of the scatter plot:
+To include a screenshot of the scatter plot:

 Run the notebook and save the scatter plot as an image (e.g., quantity_vs_profit.png).
 Create a screenshots folder in the repository root.